 Maketū marae in Kāwhia is celebrated as the final resting place of the Tainui waka (canoe).
 The town’s Methodist church was built by students of the Tūrangawaewae Carving School (founded by Tainui tribal leader Te Puea Hērangi) in 1934 to commemorate the centenary of the Methodist mission and church in Kāwhia.

-In 1873 Māori rebel leader Te Kooti and his followers built the wharenui (meeting house) Te Tokanganui-a-Noho in what became Te Kūiti, during Te Kooti’s period of sanctuary in the region.
+Māori leader Te Kooti and his followers built the wharenui (meeting house) Te Tokanganui-a-Noho in what became Te Kūiti, in 1873 after finding sanctuary in the region.
 He gifted it to Ngāti Maniapoto shortly before receiving a government pardon in 1883.
-The wharenui is located in the centre of the town on State Highway 3, and is one of 42 Ngāti Maniapoto marae in the King Country.
+Located in the centre of the town on State Highway 3, the wharenui is one of 42 Ngāti Maniapoto marae in the King Country.

 Many of the King Country’s European heritage sites are related to the railway line.
 Original railway stations are still standing in some places, including Ōtorohanga, Te Kūiti, Taumarunui and National Park.
-The main trunk line itself (including viaducts), even though still in use, is recognised as an important heritage site.
+The main trunk line itself (including viaducts) is recognised as an important heritage site.

 In addition to altering the natural landscape, sawmillers left behind evidence of their work in the form of buildings and milling structures.
 New Zealand’s sole surviving complete native-timber sawmill is located near Waimiha, a rural settlement north of Taumarunui.